My Go To Hand Embroidery Supplies (Embroidery Supplies I Use Daily!)

 10. DMC Color chart– I use this to organize my thread.
 I know it sounds like overkill, but it really helps to organize the thread shades so that they correspond.
 The numbers of thread don’t necessarily always go in order, and it really helps to have like shades of colors near each other for my pet portraits that I do!

-11. Thread Organizer - This thing makes it so easy to organize and see all of the thread I have!
+11. Thread Organizer – This thing makes it so easy to organize and see all of the thread I have!
 No more shuffling around a big pile of embroidery thread.
-It's also portable so I just pop it in a backpack when I travel!
-(Who doesn't bring their entire collection of embroidery thread with them wherever they go, amiright?!)
+It’s also portable so I just pop it in a backpack with all my other embroidery supplies when I travel!
+(Who doesn’t bring their entire collection of embroidery thread with them wherever they go, amiright?!)